Exercise 1

 }

-We will import a part of the downloaded files to create a SpatialExperiment object.
-For these exercises, we choose to use the largest bin size of 16 µm:
+We will import the dataset into a SpatialExperiment object.
+For these exercises, we choose to use the largest bin size of 16 µm, and we will subset the dataset for faster processing during the practicals:

 # Import Visium HD data from Space Ranger output into a SpatialExperiment object.